smukkand/google-signout/README.md

 To use this script, you need to have a proper role assigned to your GSuite account.
 Most of the scopes require GSuite Administrator role.

 You also need a file named **credential.json**.
 Please contact your GSuite Administrator to have it downloaded it for you.
-The file needs to download from GCP project as a OAuth credentail for desktop applications, The Oauth credentail also must have proper scopes assigned on google workspace.!
+The file needs to download from GCP project as a OAuth credentail for desktop applications, The Oauth credentail also must have proper scopes assigned on google workspace